GrenManSK/ZnamE/README.md

 - Downloads image from API server and opens it
 - neko - as title says, it will return cat-themed images
+  - can define sevver from which image will be downloaded
 - waifu - returns image on theme which is configured in config file
   - If image is gif then program converts it to video and opens it